United States Regiments & Batteries > Pennsylvania > Infantry

 September 15 Reconnaissance toward Dinwiddie Court House

-Novembr 16 Veterans and enlisted men of the 90th Pennsylvania are transferred to the 11th as the 90th mustered out.
+Novembr 16 Veterans and enlisted men of the 90th Pennsylvania Infantry were transferred to the 11th when the 90th mustered out.
 Although the 11th had taken over 500 casualties since the beginning of the campaign, recruitment kept its strength above 200.

-The regiment lost 1 wounded and 2 missing
+The regiment lost 1 man wounded and 2 missing

 December 26 Major Benjamin Haines was promoted to lieutenant colonel and Captin John B. Overmayer to major